Simulating Fluid-Structure Interaction in a Ball Check Valve

 The opening pressure for this check ball valve is about 4.5 mbar, when the flow raises to a nonzero number.

 Of course, there are many additional examples of how you can use the COMSOL Multiphysics functionality for modeling fluid-structure interaction.
 Are you working on an FSI analysis?
 Tell us more in the comments below!

 Try It Yourself

 Try using the Fluid-Structure Interaction multiphysics coupling to model a ball check valve.
-Clicking the button below will take you to the Application Gallery, where you can download PDF documentation and, with a valid software license, the accompanying MPH-file.
+Clicking the button below will take you to the Application Gallery, where you can download PDF documentation and the accompanying MPH-file.